-The executive officer in charge is Senior Managing Executive Officer Yoshiyuki Miyabe (as of August 2017).
+The Chief Procurement Officer (CPO) is Senior Managing Executive Officer Yoshiyuki Miyabe.
+(As of August 2018)

 The department responsible is the Global Procurement Company.
 Each of our group Companies and their business divisions and other affiliated companies has its own procurement department.